 To read press releases from the above offices click here.

 A complete list of current cosponsors can be seen here.

 A PDF of the actual bill can be viewed and downloaded here.

-To download a facts sheet appropriate for sharing ONLY with
+To download an information packet appropriate for sharing ONLY with

 members of Congress and their staff, please click here.

 (Please ensure that you thoroughly read and understand this document yourself